AP Exclusive: New election systems use vulnerable software

 Officials in Pennsylvania, Michigan and Arizona say they have discussed the software issue with their vendors.
 Other states mentioned in this story didn’t respond to AP requests for comment.

-Pennsylvania’s elections spokeswoman Wanda Murren said contract language allows such a software upgrade for free.
-Arizona’s elections spokesman C. Murphy Herbert said ES&S has also assured the state that it will provide support to counties for an upgrade.
+Pennsylvania elections spokeswoman Wanda Murren said contract language allows such a software upgrade for free.
+Arizona elections spokeswoman C. Murphy Hebert said ES&S has also assured the state that it will provide support to counties for an upgrade.

 Susan Greenhalgh, policy director for the advocacy group National Election Defense Coalition, said even the best scenario has election administrators preparing for primaries while trying to upgrade their systems, which is “crazy.”
+Her group shared its concerns about Windows 7 with AP.

 Certification, which is voluntary at the federal level but sometimes required by state laws, ensures vendor software runs properly on operating systems they’re tested on.
 But there is no cybersecurity check and the process often fails to keep up with rapidly changing technology.

-Note: This story has been corrected to fix spelling of Arizona elections spokeswoman C. Murphy Hebert’s last name.